-Key management personnel of the Group are defined as those persons having authority and responsibility for the planning, directing and controlling of the activities of the Group, directly or indirectly.
-Key management of the Group is therefore considered to be the Directors and top management personnel of the Company.
+Key management personnel of the Group are defined as those persons having authority and responsibility for the planning, directing and controlling the activities of the Group, directly or indirectly.
+Key management of the Group are therefore considered to be the Directors and top management personnel of the Company.
 The following table summarises compensation paid to key personnel:

-Group and Group and Company
+Group and d Company

-2019 RM'000 2018 RM'000
+2020 RM'000 2019 RM'000

-Short-term employment benefits 580 697
+Short-term employment benefits 575 580